PeacefullyDisturbed/burin/docs/handlers.rst

 Handlers
 ========

-Handlers are responsible for emitting the log record to specific destination.
+Handlers are responsible for emitting the log record to a specific destination.
 All handlers within Burin are derived from the :class:`BurinHandler` class.

 One feature of all Burin handlers is the ability to set the handler's log level